moonlightelite/BaiduTranslator/README.md

 Why Baidu Fanyi?
 Their Chinese-Japanese/English translation is substantially better than Google Translate.
 For English, Baidu Fanyi is worse.

+Also, there could be copyright concerns if you simply copy/paste Baidu's JS code into your program.
+This RE implementation is done for interoperability reason, so you probably won't infringe on Baidu's copyright.

 Require Python modules-
   - requests
   - pywin32 (optional, only for daemon mode)

+Installation-
+  - Install Python 3
+  - Install PIP
+  - Install requests and pywin32 with PIP

 Usage:
 ```